gophergala2016/skeddy/README.md

 # skeddy

-A time based scheduler which does nothing but handoff the heavy lifting to a bunch of http endpoints.
+A lightweight cloud savvy time based scheduler which does nothing but handoff the heavy lifting to a bunch of http endpoints.
 Optional payload can be sent to these http endpoints.

 # Installation